What drew me to this work

 Many of us who went into demanding technical work did so in part because it was objective and it was reassuring to know when we were getting it right.
 It engaged our rational parts while leaving out the messy emotional parts.
 But if you approach life by sidelining your emotions, you will over time feel increasingly empty, anxiety-ridden, a mess.

-As a male therapist, I work well with men who are looking to expand their emotional range.
-I work best with people who are curious to know themselves more deeply and motivated to tend with greater care to themselves and to their relationships.
+I work best with people who want to expand their emotional range.
+People who are curious to know themselves more deeply.
+People who need to more thoughtful and caring with themselves and in their relationships with others.

 I have a Masters Degree in Counseling from the Wright Institute in Berkeley.
-My focus has been on helping couples, men and women to improve their relationships and to heal from the damaging consequences of developmental trauma.
+My focus has been on helping people to improve their relationships and to heal from the damaging consequences of developmental trauma.

 As an undergraduate I obtained a BS in Computer Science from the University of Wisconsin at Madison.